DanForys/ts-query-model/packages/docs/configuration.md

 To configure a connection to the database, create an instance of the `Database` class.
 You should export and re-use the database instance for each query you create.

+## MySQL

 For the full list of connection options, see the [node-mysql documentation](https://sidorares.github.io/node-mysql2/docs/examples/connections/create-connection#connectionoptions)

-For example, create a file `database.ts`:

 ```ts
 import { Database, MySQLConnection } from "ts-query-model";